RajratanWankhade/DBNet.pytorch/README.md

 # Project Title
 A pytorch re-implementation of Real-time Scene Text Detection with Differentiable Binarization : Updated model trained with 600 epochs and updated requirement.txt file.

-I used windows 11 and Nvidia RTX 3060 8GB GPU card to train the model.
-Took me aroung 8 hours to train on 300 epochs.
+I have used windows 11 and Nvidia RTX 3060 8GB GPU card to train the model, took me aroung 8 hours to train on 300 epochs.

 [Source Link to repo](https://github.com/WenmuZhou/DBNet.pytorch)